haberdashPI/vscode-master-key/notes.md

             - OKAY: the problem is that escape requests it accept all prefixes *and* it can occur in insert mode.
 This creates a bunch of additional prefix bindings; I this completely explain
-        - [ ] highlighting is not resetting when using search
         - [X] ignore keys should work as expected when there's an existing prefix (that is, they should clear the prefix not leave it untouched)
         - [X] we can't use `contains` on `.tags`